 COST: $25 for AANE Members, $35 for non-AANE Members

 **Attendee advisory: The conference may include discussion of sensitive content in TV & film such as sexual situations, alcohol, and drug use, language, and other mature topics.**

 REGISTRATION: Registration is required.
 After you have registered, you will receive an email confirming your registration which will include the instructions on how to access the recording of this conference.
 Registrants who do not receive the confirmation email should check their email spam folder.

-Join us for a star-studded lineup of actors and professionals in the industry as they discuss what it takes to create authentic autistic representation in TV and film.
+Hear from this star-studded lineup of actors and professionals in the industry as they discussed what it takes to create authentic autistic representation in TV and film.

 Janet Barbieri, MSW, LICSW, Director of Training & Education, AANE

 Hear from our panelists about their experiences in the industry and ask your questions!